For over 30 years, the Deluxe Memory Man has

 and character that still leads the way to analog perfection.
 The Deluxe Memory Man w/Tap Tempo 1100mS was born and the best got even better.

-The Deluxe Memory Man w/Tap 1100mS is, however, only occasionally
+The Deluxe Memory Man w/Tap 1100mS is, however, was only occasionally

-available and subject to our ability to find the very rare NOS ICís it
+available with the very rare MN3005 NOS ICís it

 requires.
 Thatís why weíve created the new Deluxe Memory Man 550-TT.
 It